No Exit (2022 film): Release

 Initially intended for a theatrical release by 20th Century Studios, the film was instead distributed by Hulu in the United States and released on February 25, 2022.
 It was released on Disney+ in international markets and Star+ in Latin America on the same date.
-The film will be released on Disney+ Hotstar in Southeast Asia as well as India on a later date.

 Reception

 Audience viewership

-According to Whip Media, No Exit was the 6th most streamed movie across all platforms, in the United States, during the week of February 25, 2022 to February 27, 2022, and the 9th during the week of March 4, 2022 to March 6, 2022.
+According to Whip Media's TV Time, No Exit was the sixth-most-streamed movie across all platforms, in the United States during the week of February 25 to February 27, 2022, and the ninth during the week of March 4 to March 6, 2022.

 Critical response

 Frank Sheck of The Hollywood Reporter found that Damien Power skillfully manages to capture the plot mechanics through his direction, and complimented the performances of the actors, especially Liu's as a lead character.
 Jeff Ewing of Forbes praised the pace of the film and the performances of the actors, although stating that the film provides characters that are under-written, which creates a lack of emotional weight.

 Lena Wilson of TheWrap complimented the diversity of the cast, and found the idea of a drug addict as a hero portrayed by an Asian actress original, but criticized the script that provides overused plot twists which diminishes their impact.
 Ross Bonaime of Collider gave the movie a C rating, complimenting the story and its suspense, while criticizing the inconstant level of violence and the development of Havana Rose's character.

 Hoai-Ttran Bui of /Film rated the film 6.5 out of 10 and praised the performances of the actors, especially Liu's, and the direction that manages to create a threatening set, but found the characterization of the characters disheartening.
 Brian Tallerico of RogerEbert.com rated the movie a 2.5 out of 4 stars and found the performance of the whole cast convincing, but found the movie forgettable due to its lack of strong dialogues and stressful setting.
 Beatrice Loayza of The New York Times found Power's direction not sufficiently good enough to capture the tension of the movie, while claiming that the script carries out the plot with no effort, preventing the film to provide a real tension as a thriller.

+Accolades

+No Exit was nominated for Best Film Sound Editing at the 2022 Australian Screen Sound Guild Awards.